PDF2QA Pipeline

 The

-Input: Original document files or URL (Using MinerU2) Output: Extracted markdown text
+Input: original document file or URL (using MinerU2) Output: extracted markdown text

 Example: